Bluehost vs SiteGround for WordPress 2026: Which Host Actually Wins?

 - WooCommerce stores where performance directly impacts conversions

-- Anyone who's outgrown a basic shared host and wants genuinely better infrastructure
+- Anyone who's outgrown basic shared hosting and wants genuinely better infrastructure

-- Site owners targeting European or Asia-Pacific audiences (multiple data center options)
+- Site owners targeting European or Asia-Pacific audiences with multiple data center options

 Pricing Summary